ivangfr/springboot-jsoup-html-parser/README.md

 ./mvnw spring-boot:run --projects game-score-api
 ```

 - Run `game-score-collector`.
-It is a Java application that does the job and terminates.
+It is a Java application that does its job and terminates.
 Ideally, it will be executed
-as a cronjob, scheduled to be run during specific time intervals.
+as a cronjob, scheduled to run during specific time intervals.
 ```
 ./mvnw spring-boot:run --projects game-score-collector
 ```